-Dr Greene recommends making your own homemade ricotta.
-It is surprisingly easy and a great activity to share with kids old enough to enjoy the kitchen.
-When it’s made with Horizon Organic Milk plus DHA, it’s an extra-nourishing addition to dips and lasagna.
+Making your own homemade ricotta is surprisingly easy and a great activity to share with kids old enough to enjoy the kitchen.
+When it’s made with Horizon Organic Milk plus DHA, ricotta cheese is a nourishing addition to dips and lasagna.

 1 half-gallon Horizon Organic Reduced Fat Milk plus DHA